prabhakarrana/Udacity-Self-Driving-Car/CarND-Behavioral-Cloning-P3/writeup.md

 #### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+My model consists of a consists of a convolution neural network with 5x5 and 3x3 filter sizes and depths between 24 36,48 and 64.

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+The model includes ELU layers to introduce nonlinearity, the images are cropped and the data is normalized in the model using a Keras lambda layer.

+#### 2. Attempts to reduce overfitting in the model

+In order to avoid overfitting  multi-camera images from left,centre,right were recorded.
+As looking at the track it has left turn bias because of that more samples were observed for left turns and samples are little skewed towards left angle data.
+In order to avoid overfitting each camera image (left,centra,right) were flipped and corresponding flipped angle is calculated in the training set.
+Hence for each steering angle for each record in the training data 6 steering angles were calculated for left,left_flipped,right,right_flipped,centre,centre_flipped images.

+The model contains dropout layers in order to reduce overfitting.

+The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

+#### 3. Model parameter tuning

+The model used an adam optimizer, so the learning rate was not tuned manually.

+#### 4. Appropriate training data

+Training data was chosen to keep the vehicle driving on the road.
+I used a combination of center lane driving, recovering from the left and right sides of the road, counter-clockwise driving and driving smoothly arround curves.

+For details about how I created the training data, see the next section.

+### Model Architecture and Training Strategy

+#### 1. Solution Design Approach

 I tested the model provided by NVIDIA as discussed in Udacity Student hub.
 The model architecture is described [here](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf).
 As an input this model takes in image of the shape (60,266,3) but our dashboard images/training images are of size (160,320,3).
 Architecture of the remaining model was same only input dimensions have changed accordingly.